Finding the best calligraphy pens can be a very challenging task and great care should be taken before purchasing just any old kit.

 Even though this set is for those interested in getting started in calligraphy it is still of decent quality.
 I thought the oblique calligraphy pen was a nice touch.

-Great for practicing lettering and for drawing with just the 2 nibs provided.
+Great for practicing lettering and drawing with a twisted glass nib capable of 40 to 50 words before refilling.
 Appears to be of higher quality and other larger sets with inks are also available.